-A TDEC general construction storm water permit would be needed because more than 1acre would be disturbed.
-This permit also requires the development and implementation of a Storm Water Pollution Prevention Plan (SWPPP).
-Additionally, a permit from the City of Oak Ridge may be necessary to meet their MS4 requirements.
-Furthermore, an individual aquatic resource alteration permit (ARAP)/401 Water Quality Certifications and an individual 404 USACE permit would be required for this work, and associated mitigation.
-In order to mitigate for stream impacts identified within the substation site, TVA would contract with a 3rd party to complete a Permittee Responsible Mitigation project scaled to account for 593 required Functional Feet (FF) Stream credits.
-The SWPPP would identify specific Best Management Practices (BMP) to address construction-related activities that would be adopted to minimize storm water impacts.
+A TDEC general construction storm water permit is required because more than 1-acre would be disturbed.
+The TDEC storm water permit requires the development and implementation of a Storm Water Pollution Prevention Plan (SWPPP).
+Additionally, a permit from the city of Oak Ridge is necessary to meet their Municipal Separate Storm Sewer System (MS4) requirements.
+Furthermore, an individual aquatic resource alteration permit (ARAP)/ Section 401 Water Quality Certifications and a Section 404 US Army Corps of Engineers (USACE) permit is required for this work, and associated mitigation.
+In order to mitigate for stream impacts identified within the substation site, TVA would contract with a 3rd party to complete a Permittee Responsible Mitigation project scaled to account for approximately 730 required Functional Feet (FF) stream credits.
+The SWPPP would identify specific Best Management Practices (BMPs) to address construction-related activities that would be adopted to minimize storm water impacts.
 Any permanent restroom facilities at the substation site would be properly sized, permitted and maintained.